pwighton/bids-specification/src/derivatives/atlas.md

 })
 }}

-Let's complete the above example by adding two new atlases to the existing template and (*default*) atlas:
+Let's complete the above example by adding two new segmentations to the existing
+template:

 <!-- This block generates a file tree.
 A guide for using macros can be found at